mosip/secure-keystore/README.md

-# secure-keystore
+# Secure-Keystore
-A module to create and store keys in android hardware keystore and helps to do encryption, decryption, and hmac calculation.
+A module to create and store keys in the Android hardware keystore, which helps with encryption, decryption, and HMAC calculation.

-`note: This library only supported for android.`

 ## Usage as a Kotlin library (for native android)
 The secure-keystore kotlin artifact (.aar) has been published to Maven.